style-it-themes/dd-wrt-inspired-themes/README.md

 The *DD-WRT Inspired Themes* style is designed for routers flashed with DD-WRT type firmware.

-This style leverages the _awesome_ v2 [stylus color generator](https://github.com/vednoc/stylus-color-generator) by @vednoc
+This style leverages the _awesome_ v2 [stylus lang color generator](https://github.com/vednoc/stylus-color-generator) by @vednoc

 The default built in themes are great, but even the best dark built in theme doesn't darken all areas and many aspects could be further polished.
 Instead of waiting...

 It's made for my personal use only, and shared because...
 Why not.

+## Can you include these themes in DD-WRT?

+From DD-WRT builds 09-07-2021-r47377 and newer, static CSS, non user customizable versions of this project are included by default.

+If your router has enough memory these will be included.

+>Note that some sections of external DD_WRT sites cannot be targeted via CSS at this time.
+BrainSlayer may add support for these at some later stage.

+In any case you can not customize the built in styles and you may notice styling inconsistencies.
+If that bothers you DO use this project instead.

 ## Router Model Compatibility